Trippik/PfSense_Dashboard/README.md

 ## Setup Instructions
 After running the Docker Compose script the next step is to complete the configuration of the underlying MySQL database

-#### MySQL Database Configuration
+#### 1. MySQL Database Configuration
-1. Connect to the MySQL database setup by the docker-compose script on your docker host.
+a.
+Connect to the MySQL database setup by the docker-compose script on your docker host.
 This can be done using your docker hosts IP address, the username and password
 "dashdbclient" & "pfsense" and a MySQL client application such as MySQL Workbench (https://dev.mysql.com/downloads/workbench/)

+b.
+Double click to select the Dashboard_DB schema, then download and run the Schema.sql script from this repository, this will setup the underlying database.

+#### 2. Dashboard Frontend Configuration
+a.
+Restart the Dashboard Frontend container

+b.
+Navigate to the address for your Dashboard Frontend "http://<docker_host_ip>:8080" and log in with the default admin, admin credentials

+c.
+Use the "Add PfSense Instance" and "Dashboard User Manager" options to add your PfSense instances to the dashboard and setup users on the system

+d.
+Alter the "NOMINATIM_USER" ENV variable for Dashboard Frontend container to an appropriate email address to be affiliated to the systems Nominatim (https://wiki.openstreetmap.org/wiki/Nominatim) requests.

+#### 3. Reporting Server Configuration
+a.
+Replace the placeholder email in the "SEND_ADDRESS" ENV variable for the reporting server, with one that could be used by the reporting system

+b.
+Replace the placeholder password in the "SEND_PASSWORD" ENV variable for the reporting server, with the password for the new "SEND_ADDRESS"

+c.
+Replace the placeholder smtp address in the "SMTP_ADDRESS" ENV variable for the reporting server, to one relevant for your new "SEND_ADDRESS" email

+d.
+Replace the placeholder smtp port in the "SMTP_PORT" ENV variable for the reporting server, to one relevant for your new "SMTP_ADDRESS" entry